laurenwatson/stability-amplification/README.md

  ### Data
-The data included here is the *Human Activity Recognition Using Smartphones* dataset, from the UCI Machine Learning Repository.
+The data included here is:
+- The *Human Activity Recognition Using Smartphones* dataset, from the UCI Machine Learning Repository.
+- The *Adult* dataset, from the UCI Machine Learning Repository.

  ### Models